Skip to main content

 Adding to cart… The item has been added

-Waxy Matte Aniline Leather Topcoat Refinishing Kit AM3.tc by Leather Doctor degrease, acidify, clean, rinse, hydrate, fatliquor, topcoat, and condition waxy matte leather.
+Aniline Waxy Matte Leather Topcoat Refinishing Kit AM3.tc by Leather Doctor® degrease, acidify, clean, rinse, hydrate, fatliquor, topcoat, and condition waxy matte leather.

 Waxy Matte or waxed is a type of aniline leather that features a matte finish with a waxy feel.
 Unlike standard aniline leather, which has a gloss topcoat, waxy matte leather is treated with a fine layer of wax that enhances its durability while maintaining a soft, natural look.